AlexYangLi/tf_CFO/models/subject_network/README.md

 ### get started

 go to any of the folders corresponding to a subject prediction model:

 - train
 ```python
 python train.py
 ```
+Note: To train sub_transe module, `sub_transe_embed.npy` is required.
+Go to ``TransE`` directory & follow the instruction on README.md, train & get it.

 - test
 ```python